Ultracold Neutron Guide-Coating Facility at U.Winnipeg

-Interest in using DLC films for UCN began in the late 1990's because of its high density (and therefore high Fermi potential), low neutron absorption cross section, and expected low depolarization per bounce.
+Interest in using DLC films for UCN began in the late 1990's because of its high density (and therefore high real neutron-optical potential), low neutron absorption cross section, and expected low depolarization per bounce - making it equally useful for experiments with polarized and non-polarized UCN.
 It was hoped that DLC could replace the beryllium coatings used in UCN experiments \cite{atchison2006diamondlike}.
-To be used for UCN containment, DLC films need to have a high density, high purity, and a thickness greater than 100 nm \cite{mammei2010}.
-The thickness prevents UCN from tunneling through to the substrate material, which typically has much higher UCN losses.
-Films must have very low levels of impurities that absorb or up-scatter UCN such as $^1$H or $^{10}$B \cite{Sharapov2015}.
-We hope to develop a DLC coating with a Fermi-optical potential much higher than that of NiP, with a small imaginary component.
-A pure diamond coating would have a Fermi potential of 304 neV \cite{brys2006dlc_ucn}, setting the upper limit on the Fermi potential (although a pure diamond coating is experimentally unrealizable). \\
+To be used for UCN storage, DLC films need to have a high density, high purity, and a thickness greater than 100 nm \cite{mammei2010}.
+The thickness prevents UCN from tunneling through to the substrate material, which typically has much higher UCN losses \cite{Gol91}.
+Films must have very low levels of impurities that absorb or up-scatter UCN such as $^1$H or $^{10}$B \cite{PhysRevLett.39.1509}.
+We aim to develop a DLC coating with a real neutron-optical potential much higher than that of NiP, with a small imaginary component.
+A pure diamond would have a neutron-optical potential of 304 neV, setting the upper limit. \\